ghfisanotti/iot_cyd_ESP32-2432S028R/README.md

 ### ESPHome Firmware Flashing

 1.  **Install ESPHome:** If you haven't already, install ESPHome.
-You can do this via `pip`:
+You can do this using Docker:
     ```bash
+    docker run \
+      --restart=unless-stopped \
+      --detach \
-    pip install esphome
+      --name esphome \
+      -v /home/XXXXX/esphome:/config \
+      --net=host \
+      esphome/esphome
     ```
     Or, if you run Home Assistant OS, you can install the ESPHome add-on directly from the Add-on Store.